 Unknown Soldiers: From Anonymity to the Holiest of Military Shrines.

 A muted bugle sounds as heads are bowed and warriors bid farewell to a fallen comrade.
 This is a scene that regrettably has been done again and again since the dawn of time.

 Sometimes the terror of war renders unknown the identity of its victims.
 For millennia their remains were interred anonymously,1 often on battlefields far from home.
 Today the Tomb of the Unknowns at Arlington National Cemetery honors their memory and that of all who sacrificed everything for our freedom.
 This journey from obscure anonymity to the holiest of military shrines began in the garden of a small cottage amidst the battlefields of World War I France.3

 France 1916.
-When war broke out in Europe, German troops sliced through Belgium and advanced to the outskirts of Paris.
-Their goal was to knock France out of the war quickly so they could turn their full effort to the massive Russian frontier and army.
+When war engulfed Europe in August 1914, German troops sliced through Belgium and advanced to the outskirts of Paris.
+Their goal was to knock France out of the war so they could turn their full effort to the massive Russian frontier and army.
 With railways clogged and no trucks available, it was the fabled caravan of Parisian taxis that ferried desparately needed reserves to the front to hold the line at the Marne.4 What followed was a vicious war of attrition that was to consume more than 14 million civilian and military4 lives over the next four years.

 British forces established headquarters at Armentières in northeast France near the Belgian border.
 In January 1916 Reverend David Railton took up duties as a British Army chaplain.
 The work was frightful — on one occasion he spent four days supervising a battlefield search for the remains of dead soldiers.
 One of the bodies they found was that of his own commanding officer being one of them.
 And he sought no refuge in his clerical collar, exposing himself to the same dangers as fighting troops, including mustard gas and shelling.
 He was awarded the Military Cross for saving the lives of an officer and two soldiers at the Battle of the Somme.